thomash-acinq/bolts/12-offer-encoding.md

 It's quite reasonable to set a `recurrence_paywindow` with seconds_after equal to 0, but obviously this should not apply to the initial period if there is no recurrence_base.

+A signature is optional, because it makes for a longer string (potentially limiting QR code use on low-end cameras); if the offer has an error, no invoice will be given (or, for `send_invoice` offers, accepted), since the `offer_id` already covers all the non-signature fields.

 # Invoice Requests